Xilinx/Vitis_Model_Composer/README.md

 * The new [Channelizer](./Examples/AIENGINE_plus_PL/AIE_HLS/Channelizer) example implements a high-speed channelizer design using a combination of AI Engine and Programmable Logic (PL) resources in Versal devices.
 * The [filtering in frequency doamin]( /Examples/AIENGINE/Filtering_in_frequency_domain/) design showcases filtering in frequency domain in AI Engines and also shows how to increase the throughput using different techniques.

-Click [here](./QuickGuides/Get_Examples/README.md) to learn how to access Vitis Model Composer examples and tutorials.

 # Examples

 <p align="center">